devanshpgupta/Excape/README.md

 How to play the game:
 Step 1: Install Unreal Engine 3
+Step 2: Download the Project: Excape
-Step 2: Open the Demo Level
+Step 3: Open Excape.uproject file (will Open in Unreal Engine 3) Step 4: Open the Demo Level
-Step 3: Hit the Play Button and Enjoy !!
+Step 5: Hit the Play Button and Enjoy !!

 GamePlay:
 Start with Demo Level.
 It will toggle you to the Main Menu.